Howes, Melanie-Jayne R.

 - MRSC, Member of the Royal Society of Chemistry

-- Visiting lecturer, Faculty of Life Sciences & Medicine, King’s College London
+- Visiting Senior Lecturer, Faculty of Life Sciences & Medicine, King’s College London

 - Member of the Management Committee, Museum of Life Sciences, King’s College London